Zhang1933/Zhang1933.github.io/README.md

 # 1. Theme

-The theme based on [TeXt Theme](https://github.com/kitian616/jekyll-TeXt-theme)
+The theme is based on [TeXt Theme](https://github.com/kitian616/jekyll-TeXt-theme)